Football Features

 With footballers becoming increasingly expensive, Premier League clubs are currently breaking their transfer records at a more rapid rate than ever.

-But even the clubs in the lower reaches of the top-flight have been known to splash the cash in recent years, with two of this season’s promoted clubs breaking their transfer records last summer.
+Manchester City and Chelsea lead the way in terms of the most expensive single signings as the only two clubs to breach £100m.
+But even the clubs in the lower reaches of the top-flight have been known to splash the cash in recent years.

 Some of these deals have been more than worth the money, while others have been a complete waste of time and resources.